piyush0920/Car_price_predictions/README.md

 **Piyush Sharma**

 - 📧 Open to opportunities in Data Science / Analytics
 - 💼 Skilled in ML, EDA, and statistical modeling

----

-## ⭐ If you found this useful

-Give this repo a ⭐ and feel free to fork it!